janmartenjongerius/janmartenjongerius.github.io/random/boundaries.md

 You yourself have boundaries.
 They may not always be apparent.
 They may not always be the same.
 But they are there and for a good reason.
 They protect the integrity of your personality.
-Giving in on your boundaries can be of no consequence one time, yet completely destroy your feeling of self-worth the next time around.
+Giving in to your boundaries can be of no consequence one time, yet completely destroy your feeling of self-worth the next time around.

 Exploring your own boundaries can be a good thing, but only do it of your own